Kiana-Jahanshid/Rock-Paper-Scissor/README.md

 # ✊✋✌ Rock-Paper-Scissor ✌✋✊
 A Game Created With Qt Designer

-> + Here, the limit of game's scores is 10 . se each of you or computer reach the score's limit , will win the game .
+> + Here, the limit of game's scores is 10 . so each of you reach the score's limit , will win the game .

 when player wins :
 ## ![This is an image](https://github.com/kiana-jahanshid/Rock-Paper-Scissor/blob/main/pics/c_win.png)